Monthly Reporting Requirements

 Staff should remind recipients of their obligation to report and explain the process for reporting accurately and completely.
 This reduces delays in determining eligibility for assistance and the number of overpayments recipients incur.

 If a recipient is unable to complete a monthly report due to any special needs such as physical, developmental, psychiatric, language and/or literacy barriers, alternate arrangements should be made.
 For instance, these recipients should be encouraged to seek assistance from advocacy groups, friends and/or family where appropriate.
-Where these resources are unavailable, the recipient can make an appointment to meet with an EAW or outreach worker to complete the monthly report.
+Where these resources are unavailable, the recipient can make an appointment to meet with ministry staff or outreach worker to complete the monthly report.

 For disability assistance recipients only: